Content-Adaptive Pixel Discretization to Improve Model Robustness: Content-Adaptive Pixel Discretization

-Once an edge map has been computed, we then adaptively blur the image with different Gaussian kernels based on the edge response in that area.
-To preserve the edges, we want to apply little blur on edge pixels and lots of blur on pixels in the middle of an object.
-Furthermore, pixels near edges cannot use too large of a kernel, otherwise it risks somewhat blurring the edge still.
+We choose Sobel edge response maps over Canny Edge Detection~\cite{canny1986computational} because Sobel's finer-grained response maps allow further distinctions between weaker edges such as textures versus clear edges outlining the main object.
+It is also more efficient for adversarial training.

-To accomplish adaptive Gaussian, we first blur the edge response map with a small Gaussian kernel, to have a slightly sloped effect to the edges.
-This makes it more likely we will still use a smaller kernel around the edges, but possibly larger than pixels actually on an edge itself.
+\textbf{Adaptive Kernel Thresholding:} Once an edge response map has been computed, we then adaptively blur the image with different Gaussian kernels based on the edge responses.
+To preserve the edges, we want to apply small blur on strong edge pixels and large blur on pixels in the middle of an object.